IKIM-Essen/ClusterDocs/docs/reference/software-workflows.md

 ## Nextflow and nf-core

+> **Software prerequisite:** RCC does not currently publish a centrally
+> managed, pinned Nextflow command.
+The classroom example is optional and its
+> runner fails closed when `nextflow`, `apptainer`, or `sbatch` is unavailable.
+> Ask the IKIM Cluster Mattermost channel for the current approved project
+> environment and version before running it; do not download an unpinned
+> launcher as a workaround.

 Nextflow maps each process to an execution backend.
 On RCC, use its Slurm executor so analysis processes become ordinary scheduled jobs rather than unmanaged work on a submission host. nf-core supplies community-maintained